 i) One world cooperation

 Projects, initiatives and organisations in the field of development cooperation that make a sustainable and holistic contribution with the help of renewable energies.

 j) Special achievement prize for individual commitment

-Longterm personal commitment for the use and extension of renewable energy.
+Longterm and outstanding personal commitment for the use and extension of renewable energy.
 In this category proposals for individuals are very welcome.

 Applications and proposals must be received before the end of the respective application period.
 A selected panel of qualified judges, appointed by EUROSOLAR, will select the ultimate winning entries.
 The judges may assign projects to other categories than applied for, if necessary.
 No liability or responsibility is accepted by EUROSOLAR for materials sent in, including no recognition of any other legal claims associated therewith, such as the return of documents.
 All decisions are final.